 - use of the common areas for reasonable and lawful purposes, free from significant interference

-Neither the landlord nor the tenant can change the locks on rental units unless both agree to it.
-If the landlord changes the locks or other access to the property the tenant must be provided with new keys or other means of access.
-The landlord can change the locks for access to common areas, without the tenants' consent, provided the tenants are given new keys or other means of access.
+Neither the landlord nor the tenant can change the locks on a rental unit unless they both agree to it.
+If the landlord changes the locks the tenant must be given new keys.
+The landlord can change the locks for access to common areas, without the tenant's consent, provided the tenant is given new keys or other means of access.

 Landlord's Right of Access

-A landlord can enter only under certain conditions specified in the Act.
-These include...
+A landlord can enter a rental unit only under certain conditions set out in the Act.
+These include when...

-- when the tenant has given permission to the landlord, either at the time of entry or within the past seven days
+- the tenant agrees, either at the time of entry or within the past seven days

-- if there is an emergency and the landlord must enter to protect life or property
+- there is an emergency and the landlord must enter to protect life or property

-- if the tenant reasonably appears to have abandoned the rental unit*
+- it reasonably appears that the tenant has abandoned the rental unit

-If the landlord wants to show the rental unit to a prospective purchaser of the property, the landlord must give 24 hours' notice or have the consent of the tenant.
+If the landlord wants to show the rental unit to a prospective purchaser of the property, the landlord must give 24 hours' written notice or have the tenant's consent.